Syllabus

 Grading Procedure

 Class grade depends on weekly exams and the final exam.
 Homework problems are optional.
+Homework handouts count as extra credit.
 Homework problems from the text do not count.
-Homework handouts count as extra credit.

 Weekly Exams (60%)

 60 Points.
-13 weekly exams.
+11 weekly exams.
 Closed book.
-10 minutes at the start of each Tuesday lecture.
+10 minutes at the start of each Monday lecture (and Wednesday on week 7).
 No make-up exams.
 Each weekly exam is worth 6 points.
 Missed exams earn 0 points.
-The total weekly exam score sums your 10 best weekly exam scores.
-Algorithm: label your weekly exam scores from lowest to highest: \(w_1 \le \cdots \le w_{13}\).
-Then \(W = w_{4} + \cdots + w_{13}\) is your total weekly-exam score.
-Class attendance is mandatory.
+The total weekly exam score sums your 9 best weekly exam scores.
+Algorithm: label your weekly exam scores from lowest to highest: \(w_1 \le \cdots \le w_{11}\).
+Then \(W = 6 + w_{3} + \cdots + w_{11}\) is your total weekly-exam score.
+Synchronous class attendance is mandatory.
 Unexcused absences get an automatic exam score of zero for that week’s exam grade.

 Final Exam (40%)

 40 Points.
 Cumulative.
-The final exam is closed book with no note sheets.
+The final exam is closed book with no notes sheet.
 You are expected to bring a non-graphing scientific calculator.

 Homework